Manthan8567/Manthan8567/README.md

 - Game Engines: Unity3D and Unreal Engine
 - Programming Languages: C# and C++
-- Web Development: HTML, CSS and Javascript (Basic)
+- Web Development: HTML, CSS and Javascript
 - Modeling and Animation: Maya and Blender
-- Other skills: Familiar with OOP concepts, Advanced Data Structure, Structured Programming, Unit Testing and Debugging
+- Other skills: Familiar with OOP concepts, Advanced Data Structure, Structured Programming, Debugging, PHP and MySql

 <hr>